 What are Remains?

-Why do I need a separate app for uninstallation?
+Why do I need a special app for uninstallation?

-Yes, applications on OS X can be deleted simply by putting them into the Trash.
-Nevertheless, some service and temporary files from the deleted app still remain.
+Applications on OS X can be deleted simply by putting them into Trash.
+Nevertheless, some service and temporary files from the deleted apps may still remain.
 Little by little these files can take up a huge amount of hard drive space.

 What are service files and why are they needed?